MiniGareth/aiesec-bern/README.md

 # AIESEC in Bern - Website (Jekyll)

 ## What this is
-A static Jekyll site for AIESEC in Bern.
-It is designed to be edited by a **non-technical moderator** through plain Markdown files with front matter - no coding required for day-to-day content updates.
+A static Jekyll site for AIESEC in Bern: www.aiesecbern.ch It is designed to be edited by a **non-technical moderator** through plain Markdown files with front matter - no coding required for day-to-day content updates.